 - With a treat, place it a few inches from the dog's mouth.

-- Take your hand with the treat and lower it to the ground, saying the word “Down.”
-At the game time move your hand down and forward.
+- Take your hand with the treat and lower it to the ground, saying the word "Down."
+At the game, time to move your hand down and forward.

 - Some dogs will go straight in the "down" position (reward, praise, treat).
 Other's you must use your hand and guide them down with the treat.

-- You’ll want to start this outdoor training with a leash on!
-A longer leash is a good tool for this training.
+- You'll want to start this outdoor training with a leash on!
+A longer leash is an excellent tool for this training.